Basharul2002/Blood-Donar/README.md

     This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-    For any inquiries or support, please contact:Email: basharulalam6@gmail.com Thank you for using Blood Donor!
+    For any inquiries or support, please contact: Email: basharulalam6@gmail.com Thank you for using Blood Donor!
 Your contributions and feedback are highly appreciated.